pivotal/docs-tap/install-air-gap.hbs.md

 - `INGRESS-DOMAIN` is the subdomain for the host name that you point at the `tanzu-shared-ingress` service's External IP address.
 - `KP-DEFAULT-REPO` is a writable repository in your registry.
 Tanzu Build Service dependencies are written to this location.
 Examples:
-    * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
+    - Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`.
-    * Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
+    - Docker Hub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`.
-    * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
+    - Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
 - `KP-DEFAULT-REPO-SECRET` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
-    * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
+    - For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
-    * Please create the secret prior to the installation.
-For example registry-credentials secret created above could be used here.
+    - You must create the secret before the installation.
+For example, you can use the `registry-credentials` secret created earlier.
-- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where KP-DEFAULT-REPO-SECRET is created.
+- `KP-DEFAULT-REPO-SECRET-NAMESPACE` is the namespace where `KP-DEFAULT-REPO-SECRET` is created.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
-    * Harbor has the form `server: "my-harbor.io"`.
+    - Harbor has the form `server: "my-harbor.io"`.
-    * Docker Hub has the form `server: "index.docker.io"`.
+    - Docker Hub has the form `server: "index.docker.io"`.
-    * Google Cloud Registry has the form `server: "gcr.io"`.
+    - Google Cloud Registry has the form `server: "gcr.io"`.
 - `REPO-NAME` is where workload images are stored in the registry.
 If this key is passed through the shared section earlier and AWS ECR registry is used, you must ensure that the `SERVER-NAME/REPO-NAME/buildservice` and `SERVER-NAME/REPO-NAME/workloads` exist.
 AWS ECR expects the paths to be pre-created.
 - Images are written to `SERVER-NAME/REPO-NAME/workload-name`.
 Examples:
    - Harbor has the form `repository: "my-project/supply-chain"`.